GrayXu/zfs-auto-snapshot/README.md

 # zfs-auto-snapshot

 What has changed in this fork?
 - By default, recursive snapshotting is not enabled.
-(Use TARGETS_REGULAR if the recursive flag is not set)
+(Use TARGETS_REGULAR if the recursive flag is not set). [bce1d7e](https://github.com/GrayXu/zfs-auto-snapshot/commit/bce1d7ef335a894f1f19e7ed5fcc7da43c722d25)
-- Instead of UTC, use localtime.
+- Instead of UTC, use localtime. [cdaa3e8](https://github.com/GrayXu/zfs-auto-snapshot/commit/cdaa3e856091bf5124f47fc842926a97c44280cd)
 - Subsequent snapshots will not be aborted even if the pre-snapshot command fails once.
+[7f407d8](https://github.com/GrayXu/zfs-auto-snapshot/commit/7f407d8154362a6ce3cd2c5452697327021f43ae)
 - By default, use `zfs_auto_snapshot_target` located in `/etc/profile` as the target.
-If this is not specified, then take snapshots of all datasets. with `//`.
+If this is not specified, then take snapshots of all datasets. with `//` (*e.g. `export zfs_auto_snapshot_target='tank1'`*).
+[6310992](https://github.com/GrayXu/zfs-auto-snapshot/commit/6310992dcda57ce966ecb81c3e1e0d6ff5b91d28)

 ---